superfell/zkSforce/README.md

 # zkSforce README

-zkSforce is a cocoa library for calling the [Salesforce.com Web Services APIs](http://www.salesforce.com/us/developer/docs/api/index.htm), easily integrate Salesforce into your OSX and iPhone projects. (supports OSX 10.5 and up, and iOS 3.2 and up)
+zkSforce is a cocoa library for calling the [Salesforce.com Web Services APIs](http://www.salesforce.com/us/developer/docs/api/index.htm), easily integrate Salesforce into your OSX and iOS projects. (supports OSX 10.5 and up, and iOS 3.2 and up)

 zkSforce supports all the popular methods in the partner web services API